asitkumar26/nba-player-analytics/README.md

 - Dashboards: Tableau

 ## Project Summary
+### Data
+Data Discovery and Analysis
+- NBA Player Stats and Salary Info for 4 years from 2016-2019 were downloaded from Kaggle as 6 files.
+They were in 4 different formats.
+	- Files had NBA player stats information for 4 years.
+They were in two different formats
+	- Files has NBA Salary information for many years and in two different formats
+- Data files were cleaned and merged into two files
+ 	- NBA Player Stats info for 4 years
+	- NBA Salary info for 4 years
+Data Cleanup Tasks
+- Split player column into two columns: player_id and player_name
+- Multiple rows exist for a player who is traded mid-season.
+    - Filter and keep the relevant row that has the total for the season
+    - Add Salary from both teams and save it
+- Convert Salary column to float after removing ‘$’ and space
+- Add playing season as additional column
+- Fill null values with 0 for stats and salary.
+- Pick the columns that is needed for analysis and rename them to match sql database design

 ### Dashboard
 The Dashboard that can be used for viewing and comparing a player stats and salary info will be as follows
 - Dashboard Landing Page Mockup: ![LandingPageMockup](Analysis/Dashboards/DashboardLandingPageMockup.png)